armel/ICSMeter/README.md

 # Usage

-Once launched, you must connect your IC705 to your M5Stack via the menu (Set / Bluetooth Set) of your transceiver.
+Once launched, if you're using Bluetooth with an IC-705, you must connect your IC-705 to your M5Stack via the menu (Set / Bluetooth Set) of your transceiver.
 Refer to the documentation, if needed.

+If you're using USB with [ICUSBProxy](https://github.com/armel/ICUSBProxy), plug your Transceiver via the USB cable (USB type A to USB type B) to your PC.
+It's time to start the Python3 script :

+`./ICUSBProxy.py`

-Using the buttons, you can change the measurement:
+With the buttons, you can change the measurement:

 - left: Po or PWR power
 - middle : S signal